backmesh/openai-react-native/README.md

 ### Files API

 The file upload API is async, requires a `purpose` string and leverages the [Expo File System](https://docs.expo.dev/versions/latest/sdk/filesystem/) so only a filepath needs to be provided.
-It was inspired by this [thread](https://community.openai.com/t/sending-blob-to-whisper-api-in-react-native/708672).

 ```typescript
 try {